 Kuniyoshi Utagawa

-Although there are other paintings of the extermination of demons on Mt.
+There are other paintings of the extermination of demons on Mt.
 The pattern of Yorimitsu's wobbly kimono is a sheath-shaped pattern, which means that the 12th shogun, Tokugawa Iekei, is the Yorimitsu.

 The common people of Edo, who had grown weary of Mizuno's prohibition policy, began to buy these ukiyo-e prints in droves.